Automatic Data Processing Inc (ADP)'s Winning Formula: Financial

 - GF Value rank: 6/10

 Each component of the GF Score is individually ranked, with each rank positively correlated with long-term stock performance.
-The GF Score is calculated by weighing these key aspects differently based on their impact on stock price performance.
-With a high profitability rank and an exceptional growth rank, Automatic Data Processing Inc has been assigned a GF Score of 94 out of 100, signaling a strong potential for market outperformance.
+These aspects are weighted differently in the total score calculation to reflect their varying impacts on stock price performance.
+With high ranks in profitability and growth, and slightly lower yet strong ranks in financial strength, GF Value, and momentum, GuruFocus has assigned Automatic Data Processing Inc a GF Score of 95 out of 100, signaling a high potential for outperformance.

 Understanding Automatic Data Processing Inc's Business

-Automatic Data Processing Inc, with a market capitalization of $101.7 billion and annual sales of $17.67 billion, is a leading provider of payroll and human capital management solutions.
+Automatic Data Processing Inc, with a market cap of $101.94 billion and annual sales of $17.67 billion, is a leading provider of payroll and human capital management solutions.
 Founded in 1949, ADP serves over 1 million clients, primarily in the United States.
-The company's employer services segment offers a comprehensive suite of services including payroll, human capital management, HR outsourcing, insurance, and retirement services.
+The company's employer services segment offers a comprehensive suite of services including payroll, human capital management, human resources outsourcing, insurance, and retirement services.
 The smaller, yet rapidly growing professional employer organization segment delivers HR outsourcing solutions to small and midsize businesses through a co-employment model.
-ADP's operating margin stands at a healthy 21.39%, reflecting its operational efficiency and profitability.
+ADP's operational efficiency and market reach have positioned it as a formidable player in the business services sector.

 Financial Strength Breakdown

-Automatic Data Processing Inc's Financial Strength rating indicates a resilient balance sheet capable of withstanding economic fluctuations.
-The company's Interest Coverage ratio of 12.69 is a testament to its ability to comfortably meet interest obligations, aligning with the principles of esteemed investor Benjamin Graham.
-Additionally, ADP's strategic debt management is evidenced by its Debt-to-Revenue ratio of 0.19, further solidifying its financial stability.
+Automatic Data Processing Inc's Financial Strength rating reflects a resilient balance sheet capable of withstanding economic fluctuations, indicative of a well-managed capital structure.
+The company's Interest Coverage ratio is an impressive 11.09, highlighting its ability to comfortably meet interest obligations—a quality highly regarded by the esteemed investor Benjamin Graham.
+ADP's strategic debt management is further evidenced by its favorable Debt-to-Revenue ratio of 0.19, reinforcing its financial stability.

 Profitability Rank Breakdown

-The Profitability Rank highlights Automatic Data Processing Inc's exceptional ability to generate profits compared to its industry peers.
-The company's Operating Margin has consistently increased over the past five years, reaching 21.48% in 2023.
-This upward trend is mirrored in ADP's Gross Margin, which has also shown steady growth, indicating an increasing efficiency in converting revenue into profit.
-The Piotroski F-Score and a Predictability Rank of 5 stars further affirm ADP's robust financial health and consistent operational performance.
+The Profitability Rank underscores Automatic Data Processing Inc's exceptional ability to generate profits relative to its industry peers.
+The company's Operating Margin has shown a consistent upward trend over the past five years, with the latest figure at 21.48%.
+This increase reflects ADP's growing efficiency in converting revenue into profit.
+Additionally, the company's Gross Margin has also been on an upward trajectory, reaching 42.13% in 2023.
+The Piotroski F-Score further affirms ADP's sound financial condition, while its 5-star Predictability Rank instills confidence in investors due to the company's consistent operational performance.

 Growth Rank Breakdown

 Automatic Data Processing Inc's high Growth Rank reflects its dedication to business expansion.
-The company's 3-Year Revenue Growth Rate of 8.4% surpasses 60.82% of companies in the Business Services industry.
-ADP's EBITDA has also experienced significant growth, with a three-year growth rate of 13.1 and a five-year rate of 13.2, highlighting its ability to sustain growth and profitability.
+The company's 3-Year Revenue Growth Rate of 8.4% surpasses 60.55% of companies in the Business Services industry.
+ADP's EBITDA has also seen significant growth, with a three-year growth rate of 13.1 and a five-year rate of 13.2, highlighting its ability to sustain growth momentum.

-Considering Automatic Data Processing Inc's financial strength, profitability, and growth metrics, the GF Score underscores the firm's exceptional position for potential outperformance.
-Investors seeking companies with similar robust financial profiles can explore more options using the GF Score Screen.
-With ADP's strong foundation and upward trajectory, it stands as a compelling choice for value investors looking to capitalize on market leadership and growth potential.
+Considering Automatic Data Processing Inc's robust financial strength, impressive profitability, and sustained growth metrics, the GF Score accentuates the company's exceptional position for potential outperformance.
+Investors seeking to capitalize on such financially sound and growing companies can explore more opportunities with the GF Score Screen available to GuruFocus Premium members.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.